Goals of Yoga Therapy

 Physiological and Psycho-EMOTIONAL Conditions

-Understand the person’s relationship to their condition, including self-concept and emotional response
+Understand your relationship to your condition, including self-concept and emotional response

-Identify dysfunctional patterns that dissipate a person’s energy including behavior, thoughts, feelings, and desires
+Identify dysfunctional patterns that dissipate your energy including behavior, thoughts, feelings, and desires

-Utilize methods to build energy to give clients strength and resilience to face their condition, break their patterns, and make healthy choices
+Utilize methods to build energy to give you strength and resilience to face your condition, break your patterns, and make healthy choices

-Offer encouragement to connect to deeper sources of inspiration and wisdom
+Offer encouragement for you to connect to deeper sources of inspiration and wisdom